isomerpages/moe-zhenghuasec/pages/2024 Secondary 1 Registration Exercise.md

 &nbsp;&nbsp;&nbsp;&nbsp;<label for="accordion5">4.
 Appeal for transfer to Zhenghua Secondary School</label>
 &nbsp;&nbsp;&nbsp;&nbsp;
 <div>
-<p> Dear parent and student, please note that we can only accept students whose PSLE score meet the cut-off points of our school. **Only shortlisted students will be notified.** Please refer to the form <a href="https://form.gov.sg/63a0f8a0cf15ee00128e395d">here</a> </p>
+<p> Dear parent and student, please note that we can only accept students whose PSLE score meet the cut-off points of our school. <b>Only shortlisted students will be notified.</b> Please refer to the form <a href="https://form.gov.sg/63a0f8a0cf15ee00128e395d">here</a> </p>
 </div>
 </li>